Board Executive Committee

 • Rabbi Nancy Kasten

 Rabbi Nancy Kasten is a Reform rabbi, a community educator, volunteer, and activist, as well as a certified Jewish Mindfulness Meditation Teacher.
 Since moving to Dallas in 1990, Nancy has led, taught, consulted, and organized in Jewish, interfaith, and secular settings locally, nationally, and internationally.
 She chose her title of Chief Relationship Officer when she joined Faith Commons because she has the most fun when making connections with and among others.
-Nancy currently serves on the Board of the Ackerman Center for Holocaust Studies at UTD and the U.S. Advisory Committee for Polyphony, a Nazareth-based organization that connects Arab and Jewish communities in Israel through music.
+Nancy currently serves on the Board of Texas Impact and the U.S. Advisory Committee for Polyphony, a Nazareth-based organization that connects Arab and Jewish communities in Israel through music.
 She is a member of Reform Judaism’s Commission on Social Action and serves on several national and state-based committees and core teams within the Reform Movement.
 Reinforced and informed by her participation in the 2020 OpEd Project Public Voices Fellowship, Nancy strives to provide thought leadership in influential forums through her words as well as her deeds.
 Nancy is married to Rabbi David Stern, and they have three adult children.

 • Rabbi Sandra Lawson